Clustering analysis of BOSS-CMASS galaxies with semi-analytical model for galaxy formation and halo occupation distribution: Simulation and data

 The dark matter halos are identified using the publicly available ROCKSTAR halo finder (\citealt{Behroozi_2013b}).
 The merger trees as input for SAM are constructed using Consistent Tree software (\citealt{Behroozi_2013}).
 In order to have accurate modeling of galaxy statistics using SAM, we do not apply any downsampling of the simulation to use only a subvolume or subset, but instead, we use all the 160 million merger trees from the UNIT simulation box.

 The observational dataset we plan to use is from the large scale structure catalog from BOSS observations (\citealt{Reid_2016}).
 Following the earlier works in \cite{Zhai_2023b, Zhai_2023a}, we focus on the galaxy sample at $z=0.55$ selected from the CMASS compilation and apply the magnitude cut on the sample to have a more complete sample for clustering measurement.
+The galaxy mocks based on the UNIT simulation are constructed using the $z=0.556$ snapshot to best match the CMASS redshift.